henriquelalves/GodotCSGExporter/README.md

 ![Godot CSG Mesh](demo/godot_screenshot.png)
 ![Exporter Wavefront Mesh on Blender](demo/blender_screenshot.png)

+For now the plugin is only able to export the raw mesh, not any materials appended to it.

 ## How to install
 Add the addon on your Godot project (you may copy the addon from this project folder, or install it via AssetLib).
 Then activate it on the project settings "Plugins" tab.